-In the museum's anatomy room around 50 anatomical preparations are on display, as well as some skeletons and wax preparations.
+In the museum's anatomical theatre around 50 anatomical preparations are on display, as well as some skeletons and wax preparations.
 Some of the anatomical preparations are from the eighteenth century collections of Pieter de Riemer and professor Petrus Camper.
 Parts of the human body were prepared for educational purposes, such as a heart, a kidney or a section of bone to show the bone structure.

 In 1615 the first anatomical lesson took place in Groningen in simple surroundings.
 In later years an anatomical theatre with a round gallery was built in the sacristy of the old Church of Friars Minor.
 An anatomical theatre was a crown jewel for a university in the seventeenth century.
 The museum's anatomy room is arranged like an anatomical theatre.